oscarmirones/oscarmirones/README.md

 ### My passion is data analysis.
 Learning continuously about machine learning techniques, deep learning and data mining applied to meteorology and climatology.

 - 🌱 I’m currently learning machine learning tecniques applied to meteorology.
-I also study the calibration of precipitation data from satellites.
+I also study deep learning techniques in fire risk contexts.
-- 📘📕📔📗 PhD at the University of Cantabria
+- 📘📕📔📗 PhD at IFCA

 <br />